 (I've seen this before)

-'sound like a sheep' is the subsidiary indication.
+'sound like a sheep' is the wordplay.

 'sound like' shows a homophone (sound like).